eebette/bank_scrapers/README.md

 `bank_scrapers` is a library containing drivers for scraping account information from various financial websites.

-Since most traditional financial institutions don't provide an API for accessing one's account data, most of these drivers utilize `Selenium` to impersonate the user using the provided credentials.
+Since most traditional financial institutions don't provide an API for accessing one's account data, most of these drivers utilize `Playwright` to impersonate the user using the provided credentials.

 # Getting Started